coderedcorp/coderedcms/docs/features/events.rst

 Events
 =============

+Event pages allow users to create a calendar or list of events.
+These lists/calendars allow users to download ical invitations to their own calendars.

 There are two abstract pages when dealing with events.
 The first ``CoderedEventPage`` holds the information regarding the event.
 Dates, location, etc all will fall under this page.
 The ``CoderedEventIndexPage`` will aggregate its children ``CoderedEventPage`` and display them in a calendar.